moveit/moveit.ros.org/install/source/index.markdown

 Next, source your ROS workspace to load the necessary environment variables, depending on what version of ROS you installed.

-Choose one of the three:
+Choose one of the two:

     source /opt/ros/melodic/setup.bash
     source /opt/ros/kinetic/setup.bash